ash/raku-course/README.md

-# A complete course of the Raku programming language.
+# A Complete Course of the Raku Programming Language

 This course covers all main aspects of the language that you need to successfully use it in your daily practice.
 The course consists of five parts that explain the theory and offer a number of practical assignments.
 It is assumed that you try solving the tasks yourself before looking to the solution.